subsis/capistrano-cook/README.markdown

 ssh_options[:forward_agent] = true
 ````

-Now you're ready to set up the server, and we need to create a deployment user:
+Now you're ready to set up the server, and we need to create a deployment user (you will be prompted for the password of the `root`-user):

 ````bash
 cap root:add_user